Foodfarmnewstv

 Bt Cotton

-Today in Nigeria only a few companies are left in textile industry due to low yields and high production costs associated with insect damages on our traditional seed varieties reducing yield by 60 percent as many farmers had abandoned the cultivation of the produce against what it used to be in the 1970s to 1990 when the sub-sector was Nigeria’s second highest employer of labour with 350,000 direct jobs, and 1.2 million indirect among farmers, suppliers, transporters, dealers, traders and exporters.
+Today in Nigeria only a few companies are left in textile industry due to low yields and high production cost that is associated with insect damages on our traditional seed varieties thereby reducing yield by 60 percent as many farmers had abandoned the cultivation of cotton against what it used to be in the 1970s to 1990 when the sub-sector was Nigeria’s second highest employer of labour with 350,000 direct jobs, and 1.2 million indirect among farmers, suppliers, transporters, dealers, traders and exporters.

 The released Bt cotton varieties have the capacity of giving 4.5 tons per hectare of land as against a very poor harvest being associated with the old traditional seeds, thereby giving hope to restoring the lost glory of our textile industry to all stakeholders at the value chains of the industry sector.